Prehistory: Chalcolithic

 In Old World archaeology, the "Chalcolithic", "Eneolithic", or "Copper Age" refers to a transitional period where early copper metallurgy appeared alongside the widespread use of stone tools.
 During this period, some weapons and tools were made of copper.
 This period was still largely Neolithic in character.
 It is a phase of the Bronze Age before it was discovered that adding tin to copper formed the harder bronze.
-The Copper Age was originally defined as a transition between the Neolithic and the Bronze Age.
-However, because it is characterized by the use of metals, the Copper Age is considered a part of the Bronze Age rather than the Stone Age.
+The Copper Age is seen as a transition period between the Stone Age and Bronze Age.

 An archaeological site in Serbia contains the oldest securely dated evidence of copper making at high temperature, from 7,500 years ago.
-The find in June 2010 extends the known record of copper smelting by about 800 years, and suggests that copper smelting may have been invented independently in separate parts of Asia and Europe at that time, rather than spreading from a single source.
+The find in 2010 extends the known record of copper smelting by about 800 years, and suggests that copper smelting may have been invented independently in separate parts of Asia and Europe at that time, rather than spreading from a single source.
 The emergence of metallurgy may have occurred first in the Fertile Crescent, where it gave rise to the Bronze Age in the 4th millennium BCE (the traditional view), although finds from the Vinča culture in Europe have now been securely dated to slightly earlier than those of the Fertile Crescent.
-Timna Valley contains evidence of copper mining 9,000 to 7,000 years ago.
+Timna Valley contains evidence of copper mining 7,000 years ago.
 The process of transition from Neolithic to Chalcolithic in the Middle East is characterized in archaeological stone tool assemblages by a decline in high quality raw material procurement and use.
 North Africa and the Nile Valley imported its iron technology from the Near East and followed the Near Eastern course of Bronze Age and Iron Age development.
-However the Iron Age and Bronze Age occurred simultaneously in much of Africa.